Take note.

 Rev. Mark Brocker, Theologian in Residence, will lead our Men’s Lenten Retreat.
 Guided by Dietrich Bonhoeffer's Life Together, we'll consider how our life together as the people of St. Luke can be a form of resistance in this unsettled political time.

-In the flow of the retreat, we'll get a taste of the "liturgy" of Bonhoeffer's Finkewalde community that balanced communal worship, leisure, personal meditation, and confession.
+We'll get a taste of the "liturgy" of Bonhoeffer's Finkewalde community that balanced communal worship and leisure.

 Lenten Women's Retreat